e-picas/dev-tools/MANPAGE.md

 :   The `--less` option shows the help information using the `less` program.
 The `--more`
     option shows the help information using the `more` program.
-If both options are used, the 'less' program will be choosed preferabily.
+If both options are used, the 'less' program will be chosen preferably.

 **install**
 :   Install the DevTools in your system.